jenkinsci/azure-keyvault-plugin/README.md

 The certificate needs to be stored in a vault-secret **base64-encoded** and **without whitespace**.
 In addition to the secret containing the keystore info (the certificate), another vault-secret is needed to store the password of the keystore.

-1. Create the password secret:
+1. If the certificate is protected by a password, Create the password secret:

 ```bash
 az keyvault secret set \